Asymptotics for M-type smoothing splines with non-smooth objective functions: Introduction

 Originally, \citet{Huber:1979} proposed simultaneous scale estimation but nowadays it is recognized that preliminary scale estimates tend to perform better, see, e.g., \citep{Maronna:2006}.
-Such scale estimates may be obtained either from preliminary model fitting, that is, from fitting a robust regression estimator to the data and computing a robust scale from its residuals, or from robust scale estimates involving linear combinations of the $Y_{i}$s, \citep{Cunningham:1991, Boente:1997}.
+Such scale estimates may be obtained either from preliminary model fitting, that is, from fitting a robust regression estimator to the data and computing a robust scale from its residuals, or from robust scale estimates involving linear combinations of the $Y_{i}$s, \citep{Cunningham:1991, Ghement:2008}.
 Inclusion of $\widehat{\sigma}$ adds a new theoretical layer to the smoothing spline problem and its asymptotic properties influence those of the smoothing spline estimator.

-In stark contrast to least-square smoothing splines, where numerous theoretical results have been obtained ranging from equivalent kernels to convergence rates of the derivatives, only a few works have delved into the theory of general M-type smoothing splines. \citet{Cox:1983} obtained an asymptotic linearization of M-type estimators with $\rho$ functions in $\mathcal{C}^{3}(-\infty, \infty)$ and used this to show that smooth M-type estimators attain the least-squares convergence rates.
-His work was complemented by \citet{Cunningham:1991} who for the special case of $m=2$ showed that the optimal rates of convergence are retained if one uses a root-n preliminary scale, provided that the error term possesses a first moment. \citet{van de Geer:2002} was able to reduce the smoothness requirements to a Lipschitz condition on $\rho$ but her work does not address either the case of auxiliary scale estimates or estimation of derivatives.
-Finally, \citet{Eg:2009} study the least-absolute deviations smoothing spline in detail but only under the assumption that it is asymptotically contained in a ball around $f_o$.
+In stark contrast to least-square smoothing splines, where numerous theoretical results have been obtained ranging from equivalent kernels to convergence rates of the derivatives, only a few works have delved into the theory of general M-type smoothing splines. \citet{Cox:1983} and \citet{Oh:2007} obtained an asymptotic linearization of M-type estimators with $\rho$ functions in $\mathcal{C}^{3}(\mathbb{R})$ and used this to show that smooth M-type estimators attain the least-squares convergence rates. \citet{Cunningham:1991} complemented the work of the first author by showing that for the special case of $m=2$ the optimal rates of convergence are retained if one uses a root-n preliminary scale provided that the error term possesses a first moment. \citet{van de Geer:2002} was able to reduce the smoothness requirements to a Lipschitz condition on $\rho$, but her work does not address either the case of auxiliary scale estimates or estimation of derivatives.
+Finally, \citet{Eg:2009} study the least-absolute deviations smoothing spline in detail, but only under the assumption that it is asymptotically contained in a ball around $f_o$.